rust-lang/rust/doc/tutorial.md

 Rust identifiers must start with an alphabetic character or an underscore, and after that may contain any alphanumeric character, and more underscores.

-***Note:*** The parser doesn't currently recognize non-ascii alphabetic characters.
-This is a bug that will eventually be fixed.

 The double-colon (`::`) is used as a module separator, so `io::println` means 'the thing named `println` in the module